lobocv/blog/content/posts/golang_testing/index.md

 and [examples](https://github.com/stretchr/testify/blob/master/suite/suite_test.go) before reading on.

-## Case study: LinkedIn organizational post scraping
+## Case study: LinkedIn post scraping
 For this article I am going to go through an example of testing a stream processing application which calls the LinkedIn APIs to get organization posts and their lifetime metrics.
 I am going to attempt to show you the tests without the application code, because I do not believe showing the code brings much value.
 Just know that the code we are testing does